My latest organized visit to Hamburg began with a train from Freiburg

 Rathausmarkt.
 At Christmas markets, the drink of choice is mulled wine.

-Visitors may choose finger food between sweet, sour, and salty.
+Visitors may choose finger food in sweet, sour, or salty flavors.

 Elphi